nodejscn/node-api-cn/async_hooks/asynclocalstorage_getstore.md

 <!-- YAML
+added:
-added: v13.10.0
+ - v13.10.0
+ - v12.17.0
 -->

 * Returns: {any}

-This method returns the current store.
+Returns the current store.
-If this method is called outside of an asynchronous context initialized by calling `asyncLocalStorage.run`, it will return `undefined`.
+If called outside of an asynchronous context initialized by calling `asyncLocalStorage.run()` or `asyncLocalStorage.enterWith()`, it returns `undefined`.